 January 18, 2014 (KAMPALA/JUBA) - South Sudanese army announced they retook the capital of Jonglei state, Bor for the second time from the rebels, but the latter claimed they operated a tactical withdrawal.

-- A South Sudanese government soldier is pictured, on January 18, 2014 in Bor, a strategic town South Sudanese government forces backed by Ugandan troops recaptured from rebel forces loyal to deposed vice-president Riek Machar (Photo AFP Charles Lomodong)
+- A South Sudanese government soldier pictured on 18 January 2014 in Bor, a strategic town South Sudanese government forces backed by Ugandan troops recaptured from rebel forces loyal to deposed vice-president Riek Machar (Photo: AFP/Charles Lomodong)

 "Government forces have today defeated the rebel forces in Bor," Col. South Sudanese army spokesperson Philip Aguer briefly told Sudan Tribune on Saturday.